-3. Click Browse button and choose the destination path where setup will install the files and then click the Options button.
+2. Click Browse 🗁 button and choose the destination path where setup will install the files.

-4. In the GstarCAD Install Wizard > Options dialog box, users can select or deselect the features according to your need.
-If you want to review or change any of your installation settings just click the Back button to confirm the path.
+3. Click GstarCAD Install Wizard > Options, users can select or deselect the features according to your need.
+You can also read the System Requirements and Activation Mode of GstarCAD.